RedCrafter07/retmod/README.md

 To get started, get the retmod-cli.
 It's a simple command line tool that will get stuff done for you.

 > ### Info
 > Retmod is developed using [pnpm](https://pnpm.io).
-That's why it's recommended to use pnpm.
+That's why it's recommended to use it.
-> Install pnpm with the following command:
+> You can install this package manager with the following command:
 > ```bash
 > npm i -g pnpm
 > ```